 Making incorrect exchanges under pressure

-Automatic trades can lose drawn positions — for example, trading rooks into a lost king-and-pawn race.
+Automatic trades can lose drawn positions.
+For example, trading rooks into a lost king-and-pawn race.
 Simplifying the wrong way removes your counterplay.

 Solution: Accept exchanges only if they increase your winning chances or reduce theirs.
 Keep pieces to create tactics when defending, and keep pawns when ahead.

 Progress comes from steady practice.
 Beginners typically master basic mates and passed-pawn play in 2 to 3 months of daily work.
 Players rated 1000 to 1400 usually build reliable endgame technique in 4 to 6 months, then refine patterns such as Lucena and opposition throughout their chess careers.
+If you want structured coaching on a timeline, see the tiers on our DarkSquares pricing page.

 - Promote first, mate later: preserve pawns, create a passer, escort it, then finish with a basic mate.

-- Activate your king toward weak pawns — only centralize by default when no clear target exists.
+- Activate your king toward weak pawns.
+Only centralize by default when no clear target exists.

 - When ahead, trade pieces, keep pawns, and avoid risk while improving your worst piece.